thomas-dall-archive/thomas-dall-archive/README.md

 ## Hi there 👋
 This is a repository set up to document the Public Figure known as Thomas Dall who changed his Identity into Tim Dooley, a potato.

+Did you know:

+You can easily fork this project and set up github pages for yourself!
 <!--
 **thomas-dall-archive/thomas-dall-archive** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.